lubuntu-team/manual/source/2/2.3/2.3.1/lximage.rst

 To rotate an image to the right press the circular arrrow that points to the right or go to edit -> rotate clockwise.
 To rotate conterclockwise use the circular arrow pointing to the left or edit ->rotate conterclockwise.
 To zoom in on a picture press the icon with a magnifying glass with a + symobol on it or press control + +.
 To zoom out press the button of a magnifying glass with a - symbol in it or press control + -.

 To view the next picture on your image press the right arrow and conversly to view the previous image press the left arrow.
+To view thumbnials of the current directory you can toggle thumbnials and thumbnails will show at the buttom  with a scrollbar at the bottom of the window to view the whole folder.

 Screenshot
 ----------